 The next thought that naturally came to me was: "how can I combine the filtration properties of activated carbon with my air purifiers?"
 I started searching online, and it turned out that you can already buy activated carbon filters for most air purifiers.
-Good right? yeah... but there is one problem. the price tag.
-The cheapest filters I am able to find is priced around 50$ which isn't that bad. but it's still already half the price of my air purifier including its' normal filter - just for a short lasting filter.
+Good, right?
+Yeah... but there is one problem: the price tag.
+The cheapest filters I am able to find are priced around $50, which isn't that bad.
+But it's still already half the price of my air purifier, including its normal filter - just for a short-lasting filter.

 I'm using a xiaomi Air Purifier 2H, this is a relatively cheap air purifier priced around 100€/120$ including an excellent large hepa filter.
 The really awsome thing about this air purifier and the whole xiaomi product line is that almost all of them uses the exact same hepa filter.
 You can find the 2S on amazon which is quite a bit more expensive than the 2H version, but uses the exact same filter.

 This can be picked up very cheap in most hardware and home appliances stores, or can be found on Amazon.
 But you can also cut open a vacuum cleaner bag and use that instead.